Moderate Dems test if Biden stumbles provide opening

 Biden has already weathered a series of controversies on issues such as abortion and race that animate the Democratic base without losing his early front-runner status.
 But some of his rivals sense vulnerability and would like to challenge his position as the leading antidote to the unabashedly liberal candidacies of Sens.
 Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts.

 Beyond Bennet, the moderate pack includes Montana Gov. Steve Bullock, former Maryland Rep. John Delaney, former Colorado Gov. John Hickenlooper and Minnesota Sen. Amy Klobuchar.
-They've all argued against expensive proposals such as free college or single-payer health care, warning that those ideas are impractical and wouldn't resonate with voters in the more politically competitive areas that they've represented.
+They have all argued against expensive proposals such as free college or single-payer health care, warning that those ideas are impractical and wouldn't resonate with voters in the more politically competitive areas that they have represented.

 Some made that case again on the debate stage this week but didn't generate the buzz of fresher-faced newcomers like former Housing and Urban Development Secretary Julian Castro or have breakout performances like Harris.

 Even if he continues to stumble, Biden isn't likely to bleed support quickly enough to free up some of his voters and media attention for another, more pragmatic alternative.
-To qualify for the third debate in September, candidates will have to poll at 2% in at least four polls and collect donations from 130,000 people — a benchmark that favors candidates who can build a passionate online following and that is likely to be impossible to meet for many centrist contenders.
+To qualify for the third debate in September, candidates will have to poll at 2 percent in at least four polls and collect donations from 130,000 people — a bench mark that favors candidates who can build a passionate online following and that is likely to be impossible to meet for many centrist contenders.

 Bullock couldn't even meet less stringent thresholds to qualify for the first round of debates, and he spent the two nights holding town halls in Iowa and New Hampshire and appearing on the late-night TV show "The Colbert Report."
 His campaign was happy at the attention he got but remains stunned by the Democratic National Committee's debate rules.